Resources

 else console.log('sent', data.id);

-The client exposes one property per resource — emails (with nested emails.receiving), batch, domains, audiences, contacts, contactProperties, campaigns, segments, topics, templates, automations, webhooks, logs, events, and apiKeys — each modeled on the same create / get / list / update shape used throughout these docs.
+The client exposes one property per resource — emails (with nested emails.receiving), batch, domains, audiences, contacts, contactProperties, campaigns, segments, topics, templates, automations, webhooks, logs, events, apiKeys, and polls — each modeled on the same create / get / list / update shape used throughout these docs.

 Override the API host